Dedzsinator/pyHMSSQL/README.md

 logout

 -- Visualize a specific index
-VISUALIZE INDEX idx_customer_email ON customers;
+query VISUALIZE INDEX idx_customer_email ON customers

--- Visualize all indexes on a table
-VISUALIZE INDEX ON customers;
+-- Visualize all indexes on a table query VISUALIZE INDEX ON customers

--- Visualize all indexes in the database
+-- Visualize all indexes in the database query VISUALIZE INDEX
-VISUALIZE INDEX;

 -- Create a database (admin only) query CREATE DATABASE test_db ✅